Lead Poisoning in The Home

 • Lead in the soil as dust particles or on pets, clothing, or shoes

-Lead jewelry can be fatal if swallowed or placed in the mouth.
+• Toys: Older toys or collectibles passed down generations may contain lead and pose a poisoning risk if mouthed or ingested.
 A child died in 2006 as a result of severe lead poisoning, and this was after eating a lead-contaminated heart-shaped metallic char.
 The charm was attached to a metal bracelet given away free with the purchase of Reebok International Ltd shoes.

 5. Lead in Workplaces and Other Activities